 1. 61% of total costs are labor (people) costs.

 Researchers asked executives to assign a percentage of their total company costs to employee-related/labor costs.

 The average company in the health care and life sciences industry spends 61% of their costs on employees (line items such as salary and benefits).
 That’s 3% lower than the average across all industries surveyed.

 The health care industry faces a serious talent shortage.
 As this talent gap continues to widen, it’ll be important to invest more in your employees.
-This includes providing career development paths and leadership opportunities to retain top performers.
+This includes providing career development paths, talent assessment and leadership opportunities to retain top performers.

 2. 69% of company value is attributed to employees.

 Health care execs also shared what percentage of their company’s value they directly attribute to employees: 69%.